 - How might we best welcome and onboard our new hires on a remote basis, given new teleworking policies?

 - How might we best collaborate with our peers in the industry given the cancellation of conferences and workshops?

-Also, if you’d like to participate in a public crowdsourcing challenge already in progress, IdeaScale is sponsoring two public campaigns on Betterific: one campaign asks for ideas that will help hospitals and health organizations better communicate in a health crisis like this and the other campaign seeks ideas on how it is possible to support response efforts from the comfort of your home.
-If you have ideas that would serve either one of these challenges, please share them here.
+Also, if you’d like to participate in a public crowdsourcing campaigns challenge already in progress, IdeaScale is sponsoring two public campaigns on Betterific: one campaign asks for ideas that will help hospitals and health organizations better communicate in a health crisis like this and the other campaign seeks ideas on how it is possible to support response efforts from the comfort of your home.
 We will be socializing all of these ideas with health organizations and the public over the coming weeks.

 For what it’s worth, IdeaScale was founded in an uncertain time during the last great recession.
-We weren’t sure what the future of a fledgling start-up would be when so much was unknown, but we continued to bootstrap our business with only our customers as our investors and we’ve grown to the global, virtually-connected team that we are today.
-We have always thought of ourselves as partners to our customers and that goes for every chat support technician to our top executives.
+We weren’t sure what the future of a fledgling start-up would be when so much was unknown.
+But we continued to bootstrap our business with only our customers as our investors.
+We’ve grown into the global, virtually-connected team that we are today.
+We have always thought of ourselves as partners to our customers.
+And that goes for every chat support technician to our top executives.
 We pledge to be here for you in the coming months.
 Please let us know how we can help you bridge the gap between business as usual and our new goal of flattening this curve.